 - Developing partnerships: ensuring the school works effectively with other partners.

 - Community links: keeping the school at the heart of its community.

 - Health and Wellbeing for both children and staff.

 - Spiritual development

 The Local Governing Body meets each term.
-There are also five committees which deal with specific areas of the school in detail:
+There are also four committees which deal with specific areas of the school in detail:

 - Curriculum, Quality & Standards (teaching and learning)

 - Resources (finance and premises)